gilmore-lab/mofo/child-tuning/README.md

 ## Motion Form (MOFO) Child Tuning

 This is the repo for the Motion Form (MOFO) tuning study with child participants.

-Last updated 2016-03-02 12:00:05.
+Last updated 2016-03-02 13:16:13.

+## Contents

 - *.bib, bibliography file
 - *.Rmd, RMarkdown files for scripting various reports.